 lettuce seed |

 If they are non-hybrid self-pollinators not mentioned above, then you will be able to easily produce the next true-to-type crop from their seeds.
+If they are cross-pollinators, things are a bit more complicated and your next crop may be less predictable.

-Take pumpkins for example: they are monoecious.
+Pumpkins are a good example of plants where you probably can't rely on plants to be true-to-type from year to year.
+Pumpkins are monoecious.
 Some flowers on a pumpkin plant will be male, some will be female.
 Plants will therefore simply not self-pollinate.
 Pistils will accept pollen from any compatible other flower including plants of a different variety and therefore offspring may not be true-to-type.
 I remember one year growing pumpkins from seed collected by a friend the previous season and ending up with oddly-shaped not very nice tasting produce.
 Quite disappointing.

 Parsley seeds maturing on the bush |